paulosuzart/paulosuzart.github.io/_posts/2017-07-29-sangria-without-case-classes-pt2.md

 categories: [graphql, scala]
 ---

 This is a sequel of [previous post Sangria without case classes](http://paulosuzart.github.io/blog/2017/07/28/sangria-without-case-classes/) where I'm exploring shapeless in conjunction with the awesome [Sangria](http://sangria-graphql.org) lib.
-Notice this is total exploration and chances are (actually very likely) that it is possible to do simpler code to achieve the same effect.
+Mind this is total exploration and chances are (actually very likely) that it is possible to do simpler code to achieve the same effect.

-In this post we will see [shapeless](https://github.com/milessabin/shapeless) `HMap`s and again, use the [sangria-akka-http-example](https://github.com/sangria-graphql/sangria-akka-http-example/) as example.
+In this post we will see [shapeless](https://github.com/milessabin/shapeless) `HMap`s and again, use the [sangria-akka-http-example](https://github.com/sangria-graphql/sangria-akka-http-example/) as basis for our adventure.
 <!--more-->

 `HMap`s resembles C++ [POCO Dynamic Var](https://pocoproject.org/docs/Poco.Dynamic.Struct.html) lib.
-I'm not comparing exactly, but this allows you to create dynamic type safe structs at runtime.
+I'm not comparing exactly, but this allows us to create dynamic type safe `struct`s at runtime.
 Of course the API is quite different and ~~ugly~~ if compared to what shapeless did taking advantage of the scala type system.

 For my scenario, I defined a parametrized class `class PersistentIS[K, V]` and just three implicits to start.
 Let's take a look: